ProjectLiminality/ProjectLiminalityMVP/RefactoringPlan.md

 - Consider creating a detailed migration guide for future reference
 - Be prepared to rollback changes if unforeseen issues arise
 - Continuously update this battle plan as progress is made and new challenges are encountered

+## Long-Term Memory and Continuous Updates

+This RefactoringPlan.md serves as a long-term memory for the AI pair programmer and the development team.
+It should be updated after each programming session or whenever significant progress is made.
+The updates should include:

+1. Current status of each phase
+2. New achievements or milestones reached
+3. Challenges encountered and their resolutions
+4. Changes in priorities or focus areas
+5. Any new tasks or sub-tasks that have been identified

+The AI pair programmer should:
+1. Review this document at the beginning of each session
+2. Update the document with progress made during the session
+3. Add any new insights, challenges, or changes to the plan
+4. Ensure that all previous information is retained, only adding or modifying as necessary
+5. Use this document as a guide to pick up where the last session left off

+By maintaining this document, we ensure continuity across multiple programming sessions and provide a clear overview of the project's progress and current state.
+This approach allows for efficient collaboration between human developers and AI assistants, even when starting new chat sessions or working with different AI instances.